tormine/Download-Legend-Jerry/README.markdown

 If you're using Digg, be sure to submit your campaign's url to [Digg.com](http://digg.com) so the app has something to Digg.

+# Export Submitted Emails

+1. Visit **yourapp.com/login/soundcloud** and login with the SoundCloud account that owns the track you are offering for download.
+2. Visit **yourapp.com/export** and you'll get a CSV dump of all submitted emails.

 # Tips and Tricks

 Coming Soon...